Karrrry/Digit_recognizer/README.md

 # Digit_recognizer
-Using three CNNs to do the work and applied mixup to compare.
+Using CNN, LeNet, AlexNet to do the work and applied mixup to compare.